Autumn walk to Oak Hill’s fire tower

 Mt.
 Monadnock at dusk, seen from Pack Monadnock

-Of all the trails new to me this year, the ones in Moose Mountain reservation are the ones most likely to draw me back.
+Of all the trails new to me this year, the ones in Moose Mountains reservation are the ones most likely to draw me back.
 I enjoyed an early-fall lunch on Phebe’s Nable.
 And then there’s Mt.
 Willard in Crawford Notch: one of the most heavily-trafficked trails in the Whites, but new and delightful to me.
 What a view!

 Crawford Notch from Mt Willard